wschella/mu-search/README.md

 }
 ```

-#### [Experimental] POST `/:type/index`
+#### POST `/:type/index`
+Updates the index(es) for the given `:type`.
+If the request is sent with authorization headers, only the authorized indexes are updated.
+Otherwise, all indexes for the type are updated.

+Type `_all` will update all indexes.

+#### POST `/:type/invalidate`
-Reindex index(es) of type `:type`.
-If the request is sent with authorization headers, only the authorized indexes are re-indexed.
-Otherwise, all pertaining indexes are reindexed
+Invalidates the index(es) for the given `:type`.
+If the request is sent with authorization headers, only the authorized indexes are invalidated.
+Otherwise, all indexes for the type are invalidated.

+Type `_all` will invalidate all indexes.

+An invalidated index will be updated before executing a new search query on it.

+Note that the search index is only marked as invalid in memory.
+I.e the index is not removed from Elasticsearch nor the triplestore.
+Hence, on restart of mu-search, the index will be considered valid again.

-#### [Experimental] DELETE `/:type/delete`
+#### DELETE `/:type/delete`
-Delete index(es) of type `:type`.
+Deletes the index(es) for the given `:type` in Elasticsearch and the triplestore.
 If the request is sent with authorization headers, only the authorized indexes are deleted.
-Otherwise, all pertaining indexes are deleted.
+Otherwise, all indexes for the type are deleted.

+Type `_all` will delete all indexes.

+A deleted index will be recreated before executing a new search query on it.

+#### POST `/update`
+Processes an update of the delta-notifier.
+See [delta integration](#delta-integration).

+Currenty only delta format v.0.0.1 is supported.

 ### Configuration options
 This section gives an overview of all configurable options in the search configuration file `config.json`.
 Most options are explained in more depth in other sections.